hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-  * This API request will return a `presentationRequestId,` which the verifier can use later to check the request's current status.
+  * This API request will return a `presentationRequestId,` which the verifier can use later to check the current status of the request.